SAP/InfraBox/src/services/garden/README.md

-# GCP Service
+# Gardener Service
-The InfraBox GCP Service can be used to dynamically provision a Kubernetes Cluster for an InfraBox job.
+The InfraBox Garden Service can be used to dynamically provision a Kubernetes Cluster for an InfraBox job.

 ## Usage